gytcrt/randomwalk/content/posts/blog-set-up/index.md

 ### Image and video generation
 I always spend tons of time on finding the image I like for my post.
 Using GenAI model to create image or video for my website has been a great experience to me.

-I wanted to use some image relevant to my website and my interest.
+I want arts relevant to the website and my interest on the landing page.
 It occurred to me a labyrinthian and retro scientific art would be perfect, because someone can only walk randomly in a labyrinth and I love movies like [The Shining](https://www.imdb.com/title/tt0081505/) and [Blade Runner](https://www.imdb.com/title/tt0083658/?ref_=fn_all_ttl_1).

 Initially, I want to use GenAI to create some pixel art version of nostalgic screen saver like the GIF below.
 When I was a kid, I could watch this for long time.
 [And I am not alone on this](https://www.theparisreview.org/blog/2017/05/23/salvation-mode/).